geraintpalmer/VirtualMicroscope/docs/contributing.rst

 People interested in contributing to VirtualMicroscope should join the can visit #virtualmicroscope on the `freenode`_ IRC network for help and to discuss the development.

-VirtualMicroscope is hosted on `GitHub`_, at https://github.com/evildmp/VirtualMicroscope.
+VirtualMicroscope is `hosted on GitHub <https://github.com/evildmp/VirtualMicroscope>`_.

 The best method to contribute back is to create an account there, then fork the project.
 You can use this fork as if it was your own project, and should push your changes to it.